ClementNerma/Rave/docs/master.md

 ### Lambda classes

 _Lambda classes_ are to classes what lambdas are to functions.
-These are unnamed classes that are written inline, which must either extend from another class, implement an interface, or use a trait (or several of these).
+These are unnamed classes that are written inline, which must either extend from another class, implement one or more interface(s).
 For example, let's consider the following code:

 ```rave
 virtual class MouseClickHandler {